 The Wordsworth Singers have given concerts around Cumbria and beyond, on tour to various locations including Lithuania and Latvia.
 In 2008 they sang at the Lake District Summer Music Festival and in 2012 on the Edinburgh Fringe.
 They have also been invited to perform at weddings, dinners and other events, singing music of every century from the fourteenth to the twenty-first.
 They have given first performances, and recorded their fourth CD in 2012.

 MARK HINDLEY began his musical life as a Chorister at Lichfield Cathedral.
 It was here that he began to play the organ, progressing to Malvern College Before being awarded an Organ Scholarship to Sidney Sussex College, Cambridge where he studied with David Sanger.

 In 2003 he returned to Scotland to take up the position of Chorusmaster with the Scottish Chamber Orchestra (SCO).
 This marked a change of emphasis to working mainly in secular contexts.
 Training, preparing and directing the SCO Chorus, he established a close working relationship with many leading conductors, perhaps most notably the late Sir Charles Mackerras.
 He has also been Chorusmaster of Leeds Philharmonic Society, working closely with its Musical Director, David Hill.
 He led Leeds Philharmonic Chorus on successful tours to Poland and Germany including two performances of Elgar's Music Makers with 200 local singers under Jac van Steen to close the Dortmund 2010/11 season.

-Mark was appointed Chorus Master for the Raidió Teilifís Éireann (RTÉ) Philharmonic Choir for three years commencing with the 2012/3 season.
+At the beginning of the 2012/3 season, Mark was appointed Chorus Master for the Radió Teilifís Éireann (RTÉ) Philharmonic Choir.
 This followed on from him working with the choir and the RTÉ National Symphony Orchestra for 3 concerts in the 2011/2 season including an acclaimed performance of Bach's Christmas Oratorio in St Patrick's Cathedral Dublin with Matthew Halls.
-His first full season with RTÉ Philharmonic Choir came to a close in party mood with sell-out performances with The Chieftains.
+On top of a full season of core performances with RTÉ National Symphony Orchestra and RTÉ Concert Orchestra, RTÉ Philharmonic Choir makes time to collaborate with other musicians.
+Recently this has included sellout performances with The Chieftains.